AtomGPT: Atomistic Generative Pre-trained Transformer for Forward and Inverse Materials Design

-Next, we demonstrate the inverse design task developing a separate model.
+Next, the inverse design task is demonstrated by developing a separate model.
 While the forward prediction model uses GPT2 with a modified large model head, the inverse design model is based on supervised fine-tuning with Mistral-AI 7 billion parameter model \cite{jiang2023mistral} using Low-Rank Adaptation (LoRA) for parameter-efficient fine-tuning (PEFT) \cite{hu2021lora}.
 Mistral is a powerful model with 7.3 billion parameters and has been shown to outperform Large Language Model Meta AI (LLaMA) 2 13B \cite{touvron2023llama2}, LLaMA 1 34B \cite{touvron2023llama}, and ChatGPT3.5 \cite{wu2023brief} on several publicly available benchmarks.
-Some of the key features of Mistal are: sliding window attention to adeptly manage sequences of varying length while minimizing inference cost and grouped-query attention for swift inference (decrease inference time), details of which can be found in Ref. \cite{jiang2023mistral}.
+Some of the key features of Mistral are: sliding window attention to adeptly manage sequences of varying length while minimizing inference cost and grouped-query attention for swift inference (decrease inference time), details of which can be found in Ref. \cite{jiang2023mistral}.